RistoBIn/international-website/src/pages/about/innovation-cause-we-can.md

 ---
-templateKey: about-page-primary
+templateKey: about-page-template-primary
 title: 'Innovation cause we can '
 heading: 'Innovation ‘cause we can '
 description: >-
   Excellence is what differentiates us.
 We craft pioneering solutions that drive value, increase efficiency, and allow our customers to succeed in an increasingly competitive environment.
 seoDescription: >-
   SEALAB offers a comprehensive portfolio of IT solutions and programming for use in the ocean space.
 Employees have experience in a vast range of sectors,